LucianoCirino/MHWI_RLHBG/README.md

 # Monster Hunter World: Iceborne - `Reverse Ledge Heavy Bowgun`

-Reverse Ledge Heavy Bowgun (RLHBG) is an exploit in Monster Hunter World: Iceborne (MHW:I) witht he HeavyBowgun that gives the player the ability to cancel recoil/reload animations on a ledge.
+Reverse Ledge Heavy Bowgun (RLHBG) is an exploit in Monster Hunter World: Iceborne (MHW:I) with the Heavy Bowgun that gives the player the ability to cancel recoil/reload animations on a ledge.
 The main premise of RLHBG is to fall off a ledge and have a timed aerial shot land you at the very tip of the ledge.
-In MHW:I landing after having shot in the air causes players to land with forward momentum, so if near a ledge one can use this to auto propel you back off the ledge (and then repeat the process).
+In MHW:I, landing after having shot in the air causes players to land with forward momentum, so if near a ledge, one can use this to auto-propel back off the ledge (and then repeat the process).

-This script was designed to work with **Monster Hunter World: Iceborne**.
-It's also compatible with the popular mod **ICE**.
+This script was designed to work with Monster Hunter World: Iceborne.
+It's also compatible with the popular mod ICE.

 # RLHBG Notes
 - RLHBG is much quicker when not Aiming Down Sights (No ADS) because there is a much smaller delay for firing after falling.